Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	3/9/2024 Added slash command for use in admin channel to get player information about a player.
 			 Info obtained such as player and character names, player ID, EosID, and more. also added new config setting to dissable the player list that discord memebers can run to see who is online.

+	3/24/2024 fixed issued with mod updates, switched some slash commands to buttons for admins, fixed bug with button population on bot start.
 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation